 Method:

-Start by preparing the nahm yum dressing.
-Using a pestle and mortar, pound together 2 peeled garlic cloves and 3 long green chillies into a coarse paste, using the caster sugar as an abrasive, remove the seeds from the chillies if you do not want it to be spicy.
-Stir in the lime juice from 3 limes, the clementine juice and 3 tablespoons of fish sauce, then taste.
-The dressing should taste sweet, salty, spicy and sour in equal amounts.
-If the taste is too much in one direction, then adjust accordingly.
+Start by pounding together 2 peeled garlic cloves and 3 long green chillies into a coarse paste using a pestle and mortar.
+Use the caster sugar as an abrasive.
+If you prefer less heat, remove the seeds from the chillies.
+Stir in the juice from 3 limes, clementine juice, and 3 tablespoons of fish sauce.
+Taste the dressing; it should balance sweet, salty, spicy, and sour flavours.
+Adjust as needed.Slice the Seabass:

-To serve, place the seabass slices flat on a plate, drizzle each piece with the nahm yum dressing and then sprinkle the plate with the chopped physalis and dill.
-You can add any other sour fruit of your choice, instead of or as well as, the physalis, if you like.
-This ceviche is delicious bulked out with some steamed jasmine rice on the side.
+Lay the seabass slices flat on a plate.
+Drizzle each piece with the nahm yum dressing, then sprinkle with the chopped physalis and dill.
+For a twist, add any other sour fruit of your choice.
+Serve with steamed jasmine rice for a complete meal.

 Head chef & founder of Farang London restaurant.
 Cookbook author of ‘Cook Thai’ & ‘Thai in 7’.
 Chief curry paste basher and co-founder of Payst London.